Carroll Avenue Bridge Construction

 About Carroll Ave Bridge Construction

 The Maryland Department of Transportation’s (MDOT) State Highway Administration (SHA) began a major rehabilitation of the MD 195 (Carroll Avenue) Bridge over Sligo Creek and Sligo Creek Parkway in the fall of 2015.
-Work includes the complete replacement of the bridge deck (driving surface), beams, columns above the arches, sidewalks, railings, and ornamental lighting.
-The project limits along Carroll Avenue extend from the intersection at Jefferson Avenue to the entrance of the Washington Adventist Hospital.
-The project also includes constructing new sidewalk along the east side of Carroll Avenue between Old Carroll Avenue and the bridge.
-Additionally upgrading existing sidewalks and ramps to comply with the Americans with Disabilities Act, while improving roadway drainage.
-In the interest of safety, the bridge will be closed and traffic will be detoured during construction.
+Work included the complete replacement of the bridge deck (driving surface), beams, columns above the arches, sidewalks, railings, and ornamental lighting.
+The project along Carroll Avenue extended from the intersection at Jefferson Avenue to the entrance of the Washington Adventist Hospital.
+The project also included constructing new sidewalk along the east side of Carroll Avenue between Old Carroll Avenue and the bridge.
+It included upgrading existing sidewalks and ramps to comply with the Americans with Disabilities Act, while improving roadway drainage.
+In the interest of safety, the bridge was closed and traffic was detoured during construction.

 Current Project Status

-As part of the $12 million MD 195 (Carroll Avenue) Bridge rehabilitation over Sligo Creek and Sligo Creek Parkway project, the Maryland Department of Transportation’s State Highway Administration (SHA) is closing MD 195 between Jefferson Street and Flower Avenue for one year.
+As part of the $12 million MD 195 (Carroll Avenue) Bridge rehabilitation over Sligo Creek and Sligo Creek Parkway project, the Maryland Department of Transportation’s State Highway Administration (SHA) closed MD 195 between Jefferson Street and Flower Avenue for one year.

-Carroll Avenue (MD 195) is closed to traffic at the Sligo Creek Bridge.
-The road is expected to reopen by JUNE 14, 2017.
-SHA will use electronic message boards to guide traffic around the detour.
-Drivers will be directed to use Old Carroll Avenue, Sligo Creek Parkway, Maple Avenue, Maplewood Avenue and Flower Avenue as detour routes.
+Carroll Avenue (MD 195) was closed to traffic at the Sligo Creek Bridge.
+The road reopened in Summer, 2017.
+SHA used electronic message boards to guide traffic around the detour.
+Drivers were directed to use Old Carroll Avenue, Sligo Creek Parkway, Maple Avenue, Maplewood Avenue and Flower Avenue as detour routes.

-During the MD 195 closure, crews will complete a significant part of the bridge arch and structure components.
+During the MD 195 closure, crews completed a significant part of the bridge arch and structure components.
 SHA installed a temporary pedestrian bridge to accommodate park users.
-Early 2017 the pedestrian bridge will be removed and users will be directed across the partially completed bridge.
-The new pedestrian path will be in the same location as one of the two final sidewalks across the bridge.
-This will allow necessary storm water work to be completed underneath of the previous pathway.
+Early 2017 the pedestrian bridge was removed and users directed across the partially completed bridge.
+This allowed necessary storm water work to be completed underneath of the previous pathway.

 More information is available on the Maryland State Highway Administration’s website.
 For real-time travel conditions on roads in Maryland, check Maryland’s Department of Transportation 511 Traveler Information page or call 511 with a hands-free device when driving.